unknown321/wampy/BUILD.md

 On Debian/Ubuntu: `sudo apt-get install guestmount abootimg --no-install-recommends && sudo apt-get install imagemagick`

+It is recommended to make a backup if you are going to modify init scripts, nvram and other stuff that may put your device into a brick.
+See [BACKUP.md](./BACKUP.md).

 #### Getting NW_WM_FW.UPG

 Download [installer](https://walkman.update.sony.net/fw/pc/A50/J/NW-A50_V1_02.exe), launch it.
 Use your os' find utility